domenicozambella/creche/README.md

 *  **Imaginaries**
    * Many-sorted structures
    * The eq-expansion
-   * The definable closure in the eq-expansion
+   * The eq-definable closure
-   * The algebraic closure in the eq-expansion
+   * The eq-algebraic closure
    * Elimination of imaginaries
+   * Examples
    * Imaginaries: the true story
-   * Uniform elimination of imaginaries
 *  **Invariant sets**
    * Invariant sets and types
    * Invariance from a dual perspective